Ecumenical Task Force on Women and Religion

 The National Organization for Women's Ecumenical Task Force on Women and Religion was created by feminist theologian Elizabeth Farians.
 The group played an important role in the creation of a Catholic feminist movement in the 1960s and early 1970s and worked for the ratification of the Equal Rights Amendment.

 Creation of the task force

 The National Organization for Women was created in 1966, the same year the Ecumenical Task Force on Women and Religion was founded.
 It was founded by notable Catholic feminist, Dr. Elizabeth Farians.
 Regarding women in the church, Farians was famous for saying, "It's all right if they come with a cake with their hands, but if they come with an idea in their heads."
 In the late 1970s, Georgia Fuller served as the head of the task force.

 In the early years of NOW, the role of religion was emphasized as many activists identified as faith based feminists.
 Scholars such as Karen Bojar have emphasized the religion was foundational to the founding of NOW since it was so important to Americans in general.
-The task force consisteted not only of Catholics, but Protestants and Jewish women as well.
+The task force consisted not only of Catholics, but Protestants and Jewish women as well.